chandankr014/Machine_learning/README.md

 To use the project, follow these steps:

+0. Always run the programs from the root folder i.e. end to end ML/

 1. Ensure that you have the necessary dataset available.
 If you have your own dataset, place it in the `notebook/` directory.
 Alternatively, you can modify the code to load the dataset from a different location.

 2. Explore the provided Jupyter notebooks in the `notebooks/` directory.
 These notebooks provide a step-by-step guide on data preprocessing, feature engineering, model development, and evaluation.